MarcusTrenton-Personal/NpcGenerator/README.md

 `where /R C:\ msbuild` will yield a result like C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\MSBuild\Current\Bin\MSBuild.exe

+### Release Managers Only

+Release Managers will also need to use Sign Tool for security.

+`where /R C:\ signtool` will yield a result like C:\Program Files (x86)\Microsoft SDKs\ClickOnce\SignTool\signtool.exe

 ## Environmental Variables

+You must set environmental variables before starting Visual Studio or the command line prompt.

 Add a variable "Dropbox" for Dropbox's folder.
 This variable is used in the Dropbox publishing profile.

-You must set environmental variables before starting Visual Studio.
+### Release Managers Only

+Release Managers will need to setup environmental variables for "SigningKey" file path and "SigningKeyPassword" for the password.

+How do you actually get the signing key and password?
+Email MarcusTrenton@gmail.com with a good reason why you want to sign software in his name.

+Without the signing key and password, the publishing targets will not succeed.

 ## Git Hooks